Alternative title (publishing)

 As an example, Mary Shelley gave her most famous novel the title Frankenstein; or, The Modern Prometheus, where or, The Modern Prometheus is the alternative title, by which she references the Greek Titan as a hint of the novel's themes.
 More examples are On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life and Moby-Dick; or, The Whale.
 This is contrasted to a subtitle, which is a portion of the title itself.
 The subtitle is considered to add extra explanation for the title.

 This convention started to decline in the 19th century as book titles became more concise and marketing strategies evolved.

-When Scholastic Corporation bought the U.S. rights to Harry Potter and the Philosopher's Stone, they thought that a child would not want to read a book with the word "philosopher" in the title and, after some discussion, the American edition was published in September 1998 under the title author J. K. Rowling suggested, Harry Potter and the Sorcerer's Stone.
-Rowling claimed that she regretted this change and would have fought it if she had been in a stronger position at the time.
-Academic Philip Nel, who specialises in children's literature, has pointed out that the change lost the connection with alchemy.